PawseySC/container-workflows/_episodes/08-build-intro.md

 * `WORKDIR`: changes directory to the specified path; the last current directory in the build will be the working directory in the running container.
   **NOTE**: if you use instead `RUN cd <..>`, the changed directory will only persist within that `RUN` instruction, and then be lost in subsequent build steps/layers;
 * `CMD`: specifies the default command to be executed with the container. `bash` is the default anyway for Ubuntu containers, but it's good to be aware of this syntax.

+Note that uses for `ARG` and `ENV` in this example are not really required, they are included just to showcase these instructions.

 ### Layers in a container image ###